dreamhost/cross-protocol-tests/README.md

     Object:
         (No object permissions)

+Swift ACLs:
+    Cannot create containers with custom ACL using a PUT request, must use a POST request updating the ACL after the container is created

 "Unauthorized user" using HTTPConnection:
     Using the path /gateway/swift/bucket/object is the same as using the path /gateway/bucket/object